Breast Cancer Diagnosis

 Primary breast cancer, also known as invasive breast cancer, is a tumour that grows outside the ducts and lobules into the surrounding breast tissue.

-Secondary breast cancer, or metastatic breast cancer, is when cells from the breast tumour spread to other parts of the body, starting with the axillary lymph nodes under the armpit, and then form tumours in other locations such as the bone or the brain.
+Secondary breast cancer, or metastatic breast cancer, is when cells from the breast tumour spread to other parts of the body, such as the bone, lungs, liver or the brain.

 Before deciding on treatment, your doctors will also look at the stage of your cancer – what size it is and how much it has spread, and the grade – how different the cancer cells are from normal breast cells and how fast they are growing.